The 3DO Company: Hardware developer (1991-1996)

+Third-party developer (1996-2003)

 In January 1996, The 3DO Company sold exclusive rights to its next generation console, M2, to Matsushita for $100 million.
 Thanks in part to revenues from the sale of M2 technology to Matsushita and other licensees, in the first quarter of 1996 the 3DO Company turned a profit for the first time since it was founded, with a net income of $1.2 million.
 Over the second half of 1996, the company restructured to focus on software development and online gaming, in the process cutting its staff from 450 to 300 employees.
 President Hugh Martin was given full operating control, while Hawkins remained with the company as chairman, CEO, and creative director.

-Third-party developer
+The M2 would never launch, as Matsuhita cancelled it in 1997.

 After selling the M2 technology to Matsushita, the company acquired Cyclone Studios, New World Computing, and Archetype Interactive.
 3DO established a new office in Redmond, Washington devoted to PC games development, with Tony Garcia as its head.
 In mid-1997 it sold off its hardware business to Samsung for $20 million, making a final break from its origins as a console developer.

 The company's biggest hit was its series of Army Men games, featuring generic green plastic soldier toys.
 Its Might and Magic and especially Heroes of Might and Magic series from subsidiary New World Computing were perhaps the most popular among their games at the time of release.
 During the late 1990s, the company published one of the first 3D MMORPGs: Meridian 59, which survives to this day in the hands of some of the game's original developers.
+Heroes of Might and Magic III (1999) saw unexpected success in Eastern Europe due to its low performance requirements, hotseat multiplayer and localization in Polish and Russian.
+In May 1999, 3DO opened up a European branch, entitled 3DO Europe.